 This year, I spoke at 5 events:

-- At DevC Kampala’s HacktoberFest, I gave a talk about My Open Source story, the lessons I learned along the way and its impact.
+At DevC Kampala’s HacktoberFest, I talked about My Open Source story, the lessons I learned along the way and its impact.

 ADVENTURES ACROSS AFRICA